Quantum multifractality as a probe of phase space in the Dicke model: Introduction

 The spin-boson Dicke model describes a bosonic field strongly interacting with the collective degrees of freedom of $\mathcal{N}$ two-level systems (qubits)~\cite{Dicke1954}.
-It has drawn attention in recent years not only because it is the most simple, yet non-trivial, interacting model for exploring equilibrium and non-equilibrium properties~\cite{Garraway2011, Kirton2019}, but also because it can be realized in various experimental setups, such as neutral atoms~\cite{Baumann2010,Baumann2011,Ritsch2013,Klinder2015}, ion traps~\cite{Cohn2018,Safavi2018}, and Raman cavities~\cite{Baden2014,Zhang2018}.
+It has drawn attention in recent years not only because it is the most simple, yet nontrivial, interacting model for exploring equilibrium and nonequilibrium properties~\cite{Garraway2011, Kirton2019,Larson2021,Chelpanova2023}, but also because it can be realized in various experimental setups, such as neutral atoms~\cite{Baumann2010,Baumann2011,Ritsch2013,Klinder2015}, ion traps~\cite{Cohn2018,Safavi2018}, and Raman cavities~\cite{Baden2014,Zhang2018}.
 One of the most prominent features of the model is the prediction of the transition to a superradiant quantum phase.
-In addition, the system's spectrum exhibits a transition from regularity to chaos as the energy increases~\cite{Bastarrachea2015,Chavez2016}, thus granting a fertile ground for exploring the onset of (multi-)fractality.
+In addition, the system's spectrum exhibits a transition from regularity to chaos as the energy increases~\cite{Perez-Fernandez2011,Chavez2016,Buijsman2017}, thus granting a fertile ground for exploring the onset of (multi-)fractality.

-Multifractality was recently studied in an interacting Tavis-Cummings model~\cite{Mattiotti2023} (an integrable version of the Dicke model without the counter-rotating terms), where the eigenstates written in the computational basis were shown to be non-ergodic.
+Multifractality was recently studied in an interacting Tavis-Cummings model~\cite{Mattiotti2023} (an integrable version of the Dicke model without the counter-rotating terms), where the eigenstates written in the computational basis were shown to be nonergodic.
 Fractality was also identified in the ground state of both the standard and anisotropic Dicke models~\cite{Das2022,Das2023}.
 However, investigating multifractality for energies above the ground state is challenging, because the model has an unbounded Hilbert space, and the study of multifractality relies on scaling analysis.

 Here, we explore the multifractal behavior of coherent states spanned by the eigenbasis of the Dicke Hamiltonian.
 Each coherent state represents a point in the phase space where it is centered.
-We show that the analysis of quantum multifractality can be used as a probe to identify chaos and regularity, and it also encloses information about stable and unstable regions.
+We show that the analysis of quantum multifractality can be used as a probe to identify chaos and regularity.

 The paper is organized as follows.
 In Sec.~\ref{sec:2}, we describe the formalism for classical and quantum multifractality.
 In Sec.~\ref{sec:3}, we present the Dicke Hamiltonian, its classical limit, and the general protocol to study the multifractality of coherent states.
 In Sec.~\ref{sec:4}, we analyze the fractal dimension of representative coherent states, and in Sec.~\ref{sec:5}, we explore the overall behavior of multifractality over phase space structures across different energy surfaces.
 Finally, in Sec.~\ref{sec:6}, we offer our perspectives and conclusions.
 We also include appendices with further technical details.